matejsaravanja/test-google-flash/EXPLANATION.md

         return dwg.tostring()
     ```

-    *Explanation:*  This module generates unique SVG images based on a given seed (usually the transaction hash).
-It uses the `svgwrite` library to create the SVG and the `random` module to generate random colors and shapes, with the seed ensuring consistent output for the same transaction.
+    *Explanation:* Generates a basic SVG image based on a seed (transaction hash) using the `svgwrite` library.

-    *Why it's important:*  This provides a basic visual representation of the NFT.
+    *Why it's important:* NFTs need visual representation.
     *Caveats:*

-    *   **Simplicity:** The NFT generation is very basic.
-It only creates a simple circle on a colored background with some text.
+        *   **Simplicity:** The NFT generated has an issue that it is very simplistic.
-    *   **No Metadata or Attributes:** The generated NFT has no associated metadata or attributes that would be stored on the blockchain or in a separate metadata server (like IPFS).
-NFT Metadata is extremely important.
-    *    **Limited Uniqueness:**  The uniqueness solely relies on the seed.
-With the basic generation algorithm, some seeds might produce visually very similar NFTs.
+        *   **No Metadata or attributes:** It provides no metadata to be saved for properties and information about the said NFT.
+        *   **Limited Uniqueness:** NFTs can come out looking similar!

     *Possible Improvements:*

-    *   Implement more sophisticated NFT generation algorithms with more varied shapes, colors, and attributes.
-    *   Integrate with a metadata server (e.g., IPFS) to store NFT metadata and associate it with the generated image.
-    *   Allow users to customize certain aspects of the NFT generation process.
-    *   Consider using generative art frameworks or libraries for more advanced and complex NFT creation.
+        \*Implement a more sophisticated NFT generation technique integrating metadata storage such as IPFS
+        \*Allow the user to customize NFTs

-*   **`craft-nft-marketplace/backend/app/email_service.py`:**
+*   **craft-nft-marketplace/backend/app/email\_service.py:**

     ```python
     # craft-nft-marketplace/backend/app/email_service.py